hotosm/fmtm/README.md

 ## How FMTM Works

 1. Project is created in an area with three things:
-   a.
-Data extract: the features you want to map, say building polygons.
+   - Data extract: the features you want to map, say building polygons.
-   b.
-ODK XLSForm: the survey for mappers on the ground to fill out for each feature.
+   - ODK XLSForm: the survey for mappers on the ground to fill out for each feature.
-   c.
-Task areas divided by feature count and linear features (e.g. rivers, roads).
+   - Task areas divided by feature count and linear features (e.g. rivers, roads).
 2. Users assign a task area for themselves, and generate a QR code that is opened in ODK Collect.
 3. User navigates to the feature and fills out the XLSForm survey, then submits.